 The power of this tissue process technology is its ability to (1) render human tissue void of cell debris, antigens and potential viruses, and (2) maintain the structural integrity inherent in the pre-processed collagen.

-The Tutoplast® Process is scientific and technology based method of virally inactivating, preserving and sterilizing human tissue.
+The Tutoplast® Process is a scientific and technology based method of virally inactivating, preserving and sterilizing human tissue.
 The Tutoplast® benefits are vast:

 - Immunologically safe.